• Free Stuff

 Legal Services Corporation (LSC)

-This is the largest funder of civil legal aid for low-income Americans in the country.
-Use their website to find a local legal aid office for help with non-criminal issues like housing, benefits, and more.
+You can use their website to find a local legal aid office that helps with non-criminal issues like housing, benefits, and other civil matters.

 VITA (Volunteer Income Tax Assistance)